 The Equality Act (2010) aims to prevent discrimination against various groups of people, such as people with disabilities in England, Wales and Scotland.
-This includes people who are blind or partially sighted.
+The Disability Discrimination Act similarly protects people living in Northern Ireland, including people with sight loss.

-The Equality Act means that you cannot be treated unfairly because of your disability.
+The Equality Act or Disability Discrimination Act means that you cannot be treated unfairly because of your disability.
 The Act applies in various situations including employment, goods, services and facilities, transport, education and premises.

-If you would like information about the Equality Act or need advice because you believe that you have suffered discrimination, please visit rnib.org.uk/equalityact or call our Helpline.
+If you would like information about the Equality Act or Disability Discrimination Act or need advice because you believe that you have suffered discrimination, please visit rnib.org.uk/equalityact or call our Helpline.